China's neighboring countries

 Myanmar / Burma 缅甸 (Miandian)Population 51 million Area 676,578 sqkms GDP $4,751

 China's border with Myanmar/Burma is with the province of Yunnan.
-It roughly follows the edge of the high mountains but the line does not follow a distinct geographical feature or a river.
+It roughly follows the edge of the high mountains but the line does not follow a distinct geographical feature.
 With the expansion of China's influence under the Qing dynasty Burma was forced to accept Chinese control and became a vassal state of China.
-In 1876 Britain had a dream of building a railway from India via Burma into China to eventually link with its burgeoning treaty port at Shanghai.
+Emperor Qianlong launched a number of campaigns to try to gain control of Burma's jade mines.
+In 1876 Britain devised plans of building a railway from India via Burma into China to eventually link with its burgeoning treaty port at Shanghai.
 Captain Margery ➚ who led the survey was murdered by the Chinese and the project abandoned.
 However British interest in protecting its Indian empire led to the conquest of Burma in 1886.

 India 印度 (Yindu)Population 1,210 million Area 3,287,590 sqkms GDP $6,266